AViSLab-PTIT/avislab-ptit.github.io/_projects/en-us/2_project.md

     </div>
 </div>
 <div class="caption">
-    Key stages of the UAV system: airframe assembly, outdoor flight testing, and payload/sensor integration.
+    Key stages of the UAV system: airframe assembly, outdoor flight testing, and payload and sensor integration.
 </div>

 During the testing phase, the UAV was evaluated for altitude holding, directional stability, and control responsiveness.